-For sport bikes of up to 550 lbs. with rear tire widths of up to 8.50 inches.The MTX Sport is the latest generation of the MotoTote Sport carrier for sport bikes.
+For sport bikes of up to 600 lbs. with rear tire widths of up to 8.50 inches.The MTX Sport is the latest generation of the MotoTote Sport carrier for sport bikes.
 This MTX version of the Sport is the result of years of customer feedback.
-We talk to hundreds of customers to find out what riders want.
 Nobody comes close to MotoTote on design and advanced manufacturing.
-Our customers praise us for product quality and sophistication.
 You'll be glad you chose MotoTote.

 - Loading ramp is included - This is a separate track that you will use to roll the bike up onto the MotoTote.

-- Zero-Wobble hitch bolt is included - We do not sell any anti-rattle collars or other contraptions to eliminate rocking because they are not necessary with MotoTote carriers.
-The Zero-Wobble bolt eliminates rocking at the hitch.
-If your MotoTote is rocking then there is an installation problem so please contact us and we'll help you resolve it real quick!
-Rocking is not a safety issue but it's bad publicity and not nice so let us help you fix it - mK?
+- Zero-Wobble hitch bolt is included - The Zero-Wobble bolt eliminates rocking at the hitch.
+If your MotoTote is rocking then there is an installation problem so please contact us so we can help you resolve the issue.

 Please see below for additional Items You May or May Not Need...